UAlbertaALTLab/recording-validation-interface/README.md

 server process.
 The directory must be writable by the import process.

+#### `RECVAL_SQLITE_DB_PATH`

+This is the absolute path to the SQLite3 database---where all the validation data, and user data will be stored.
+This file will be written and read to *a lot*.
+It should not become terribly large, however; at most, it might grow to be 1 GiB, but I expect it to stay much, much lower.

+Make sure this path is configured before running `pipenv run python ./manage.py migrate`

 ### Creating the database for the first time

 [Creating the database for the first time]: #creating-the-database-for-the-first-time